 In Clinical Science, students will learn the principles and methods that allow them to evaluate and investigate medical treatments.
 In addition, they will learn about and practice applying the steps involved in laboratory testing.

 *Exemptions for Advanced Standing Track applicants

-Dermatology examines the etiology, presentation and pathophysiology of various skin conditions.
-Identification of physical presentation is emphasized throughout the module.
+Dermatology examines the etiology, presentation, and pathophysiology of various skin conditions.
+The identification of physical presentation is emphasized throughout the module.

 This course is a survey of the study of genetics and epigenetics as they apply to medicine and clinical practice.
 Students will review common terms and vocabulary when discussing genetics, explore epigenetics, examine the most common genetic disorders and genetic testing encountered in practice, and explore frontiers in medical applications of genetic research.
 The course also focuses on autoimmune disease as an example of the interplay of genetics and epigenetics.

 This six-week course will cover clinic considerations when doing a historical intake, physical exam, nutritional assessment, and laboratory investigation.
 Some of the more common abnormal non-pathological findings of the geriatric population will be explored.
 Common pathologies in the geriatric population will be discussed, as well as the naturopathic considerations.
 This course will also attempt to cover social constructs the geriatric patient may have to endure and discuss possible solutions.